-Nowadays, freestyle snowboarding is no more just a sub-culture but is officially recognized as one of the most technical and spectacular disciplines around, with athletes from every mountain of the world pushing the limits of what is physically possible.
+Nowadays, freestyle snowboarding is no longer just a sub-culture, it is officially recognized as one of the most technical and spectacular disciplines around, with athletes from every mountain of the world pushing the limits of what is physically possible.

 Freestyle snowboards are best suited for riding in terrain parks, halfpipes, or on rails and urban-like features.
 Maneuverability and pop are their main qualities, thanks to a twin-tip shape, a reduced length, and a softer flex.
 Some models can be defined as all-mountain freestyle, and combine the versatility of an all-mountain snowboard with the playfulness of a freestyle snowboard.